zoometh/itineRis/README.md

     <em>input selection</em>
 </p>

-Use the Zoom tool to select a region of the plot (to zoom out, double-click)
+Use the Zoom tool to select a region of the plot (to zoom out, double click).

 <p align="center">
   <img alt="img-name" src="results/isotop-ternaryplot-shiny-zoom.png" width="700">